jayceazua/persistence_levels/README.md

 1. Where this persistence lives?
     * Same as localStorage;
 2. When the data would be deleted?
-    * gets cleared when the page session ends; \n
+    * gets cleared when the page session ends; <br>
         A page session lasts for as long as the browser is open and survives over page reloads and restores.
 3. At least three use cases for each?
     * You can add data into the SessionStorage: `.setItem()`
     * You can read data from the SessionStorage: `.getItem()`